node-m2m/m2m-quicktour/README.md

 However, after a grace period of 15 minutes, you may need to provide your *security code* to restart your application.

-Also at anytime, if you're having difficulty or issues restarting your application, you can re-authenticate with an *-r* flag and this will refresh your token as shown below.
+At anytime, if you're having difficulty or issues restarting your application, you can re-authenticate with an `-r` flag.
+This will refresh your token as shown below.
 ```js
 $ node device.js -r
 ```

 ### Remote Client Setup

-#### 1. Create a client project directory and install m2m inside the directory.
+#### 1. Create a client project directory and install *m2m*.

 ```js
 $ npm install m2m
 ```

-#### 2. Save the code below as client.js within your client project directory.
+#### 2. Save the code below as *client.js* in your client project directory.

 **Method 1**

 If you are accessing only one remote device from your client application, you can use this api.

 Create an *alias* object using the client's *accessDevice* method as shown in the code below.

 ```js
 const m2m = require('m2m');